plone/volto/docs/source/addons/index.md

 add-on-configuration-pipeline
 ```

-% This reads more like an introduction to a how-to guide than explanation.
+% All of the following content reads more like an introduction to a how-to guide than explanation.
 I think it should be moved to the how-to guide.
 ## Configure Volto add-ons

 Volto can be configured to use multiple add-ons.
 You have to install the code, then enable the add-on in the configuration.
 You can install the code by installing a released add-on package in the setup, or use a development add-on package.
 A development add-on package can be either local to the Plone project or as a checkout from a repository.

 ### Install a released add-on